stereotype441/language/working/enhanced-constructors/feature-specification.md

   }
 ```

-The same flow analysis logic that ensures soundness in fully "new style"
+The same flow analysis logic that ensures soundness in fully new style
 constructors also ensures soundness in mixed style constructors.

 ### Implicit super invocation